What parents need to know

 Is it any good?

 So what's in it for kids?
 Although teens may find the friendship theme appealing, there's not much else for them here.
-Certainly, the idea of women their mother or grandmother's age stripping down will horrify them--in fact, the character they're most likely to identify with is that of Chris's teen-age son, Jem, who finds his mother's own sexuality too much to handle.
+Certainly, the idea of women their mother or grandmother's age stripping down will horrify them --i n fact, the character they're most likely to identify with is that of Chris's teen-age son, Jem, who finds his mother's own sexuality too much to handle.
 Chris's increased fame leads to Jem's drinking and attempts to smoke pot.
 When he is arrested, Chris is upset but so caught up in her own affairs that she never realizes that this is her son's way of getting her attention.
-It's only when her friend Annie suggests she "find out why" he got in trouble does Chris realize she hasn't been paying attention to him.
-Unfortunately, the movie doesn't fully develop this storyline--we never see Chris sit down and have a talk with her son about what she is doing and why she is doing it.
+It's only when her friend Annie suggests she "find out why" he got in trouble does Chris realize she hasn't been the most present parent.
+Unfortunately, the movie doesn't fully develop this storyline -- we never see Chris sit down and have a talk with her son about what she is doing and why she is doing it.
 We later hear of a conversation Chris's husband has with him in which he tells him not to be ashamed, but it would have been better if we had actually witnessed this talk.
 If you watch with your teen, you might want to discuss how Chris and her son could have handled this situation better.